-A small group of Dean's Scholars is selected annually.
+A small group of Dean's Scholars may be selected annually.
 Each scholar receives a scholarship of \$2,500 and participates in a leadership development program directed by the dean.
 In addition, an allowance of \$500 is available for discretionary use in support of the scholar's professional development or leadership project.
 This is a merit-based scholarship and no statement of financial need is required.
 Eligibility criteria are established in the spring of each year for the following year's scholars.
-Interested students are encouraged to contact the Director of Financial Aid for more information.